 Types of Ship Tattoo

 You don’t just have to have a traditional sailing ship inked.
-There are quite a few types of ships to choose from, and if you’re in the modern Navy, you might even want a more modern take on the old school ship.
+There are quite a few types of ships to choose from.
 For something a little bit different, try out these ships:

 Viking Long Boat